Fixing the Remote Access Connection Manager Service not working, Error 0xc0000005 in Windows 10

 If the Diagnostic Data level in your Windows 10 computer is configured manually to the non-default security setting of zero and you’ve encountered an error code of 0xc0000005, read on as this post will guide you in fixing the problem with the Remote Access Connection Manager Service.
 In relation to error 0xc0000005, you might also encounter an error in the Application section of Windows Logs in the Event Viewer, along with the Event ID 1000 which would most likely have a reference of “svchost.exe_RasMan” and “rasman.dll”.

-Before you troubleshoot the problem, keep in mind that the Remote Access Connection Manager or RasMan service, is the one that manages dial-up and VPN connections from the computer to the internet as well as other remote networks.
-Each time you connect, the Services dials the connection or sends out a request for VPN connection.
+Before you troubleshoot the problem, keep in mind that the Remote Access Connection Manager or RasMan service is the one that manages dial-up and VPN connections from the computer to the internet as well as other remote networks.
+Each time you connect, the Services dials the connection or sends out a request for a VPN connection.
 However, the error 0xc0000005, only occurs when a VPN profile is configured as “Always On VPN or “AOVPN” connection with or without a device tunnel.

 There are several options you can check out to resolve this error, you can try to install the KB Update 4505903 or fix it via Group Policy.
 You could also try to enable Telemetry from the Settings app or enable it via Registry Editor.
 For more information, make sure to check out the provided options below.